 Garnish with fresh cilantro and freshly squeezed lime juice.
 Please don’t forget the lime juice; you’ll love it!

 Roast the kabocha squash

 Preheat the oven to 400°F or 200°C.

 Cut the kabocha squash in half, scoop out the seeds with a spoon, then lay it flat on a cutting board with the cut side down.

 With a sharp knife, cut the peel away, trying not to cut out too much of the flesh.

-Chop the squash into chunks of about the same size, then add it to the baking sheet.
+Chop the squash into large chunks of the same size, then add it to the baking sheet.

-Toss with your hands, then arrange the veggies on a single layer without overlapping and bake for 30 minutes, or until the squash is fork tender.
+Toss with olive oil, salt, and black pepper, arrange on a single layer, and bake for 30 minutes or until fork tender.

-Or take your pick from these favorite toppings and sides that upgrade the soup to a restaurant-worthy starter:
+Take your pick from these favorite toppings and sides and upgrade the soup to a restaurant-worthy meal:

 - Homemade croutons: a fuss-free recipe ready in just 15 minutes